-The AMH+ or CMA must ensure that all care managers, care manager extenders, and supervisors complete training on all core modules identified by the Tailored Plan before being deployed to serve members; care managers, care manager extenders, and supervisors must complete the remaining training modules within 30 days.
 Current Innovations waiver care coordinators who are transitioning to a care management staffing role under Tailored Care Management will have additional time to complete these trainings, not to exceed six (6) months after launch.
-The AMH+ or CMA must ensure that care managers, care manager extenders, and supervisors attend annual refresher courses on training topics based on needs determined by care manager supervisors; care managers, care manager extenders, and supervisors may also request targeted retraining.
+The AMH+ or CMA must ensure that care managers, care manager extenders, and supervisors attend annual refresher courses on training topics required by the Department, as well as based on needs determined by care manager supervisors (see appendix for list of required refresher courses.
+Care managers, care manager extenders, and supervisors may also request targeted retraining.

-In addition to the above training, Tailored Plans will be required to provide ongoing technical assistance to AMH+ practices and CMAs going through the certification process to enable them to become high-performing providers of Tailored Care Management.
+In addition to the above training, Tailored Plan/PIHPs will be required to provide ongoing technical assistance to AMH+ practices and CMAs going through the certification process to enable them to become high-performing providers of Tailored Care Management.